thinkshout/thinkshout/blog/_posts/2014-10-13-success-building-cmsless-production-sites-with-jekyll.md

 To resolve this problem requires acute awareness of how to build what is necessary and sufficient to allow an organization to meet their goals.
 In other words, "how can we build everything this organization needs and nothing more."

 When [Feeding Texas](http://www.feedingtexas.org/) approached us to redesign their site, it became clear we could leverage both their small size _and_ their large ambitions as "pros" for using [Jekyll](http://jekyllrb.com/).
+Feeding Texas is an organization working to provide food security to Texans through a statewide network of food banks, scalable public action that empowers Texans to collaboratively solve their hunger problems, and guiding the public conversation surrounding hunger in Texas.
+The site is designed to advance this work insofar as it engages visitors at a local level first and leads them to connect with Feeding Texas in their state-wide effort to end hunger.
+More specifically, generating interest about hunger in individual communities motivates people to want to do their part to resolve the much larger issue Feeding Texas is at the center of.

 ### Why Jekyll is suitable for small organizations needing to make a big impact
 Feeding Texas two characteristics shared by many small organizations: